-Melanie Crean is an artist and teacher working with film, performance and dissenting technologies to explore how stories can be used as instruments of justice, to equitably shift relationships of power and difference.
-Crean experiments with the construction of narrative to surface the absurd and surreal ways in which identity and experience are manipulated through social structures of control.
-She often works collectively using methods borrowed from performance and expanded cinema to reveal the histories of pubic sites to create a form of social portraiture.
-She studies mythic structure and the history of representing the powerful, to see how these archetypes might be reclaimed and redirected to explore the potential for personal and social change in the present.
+Melanie Crean is an artist and teacher working with film, performance and dissenting technologies to explore how stories can be used as instruments of justice to equitably shift relationships of power and difference.
+Crean experiments with the construction of narrative to surface the ways in which identity and experience are manipulated through social structures of control.
+She often works collectively using methods borrowed from performance and expanded cinema to reveal the histories of contested sites and create forms of social portraiture.
+Recent projects question cultural conceptions of the revolutionary, hero, enemy and criminal, and experiment with shifting how they are portrayed through media.

-Her ongoing project Ellipses explores how history of place is written on both body and landscape, working with the mythical structure of the Hero Journey to revisualize histories of great women which haven’t been written at all.
+Her ongoing project Ellipses explores American’s image of the Revolutionary, working with the structure of the Hero Journey to revisualize histories of great women who have made significant social impact.

 Her ongoing project Mirror/Echo/Tilt, created with collaborators Sable E Smith and Shaun Leonardo, experiments with how personal histories of the formerly incarcerated can be reframed from a position of power, to describe their lives in ways other than society’s ever present label as criminal.